ONSdigital/eq-publisher-v3/README.md

 Run `yarn test` to kick-start the unit tests.
 Our unit tests are written in [Jest](https://jestjs.io/), which allows a [variety of flags](https://jestjs.io/docs/en/cli#options) to be passed along with the start command; you may use these at your leisure.

-Run `yarn test:watch` to run Jest on file changes.
+Run `yarn test` to run Jest on file changes.

 We do not currently have end-to-end tests.